 Step 1: Preparing the Chicken

-Start by slicing the chicken breast into thin, even pieces.
-Use a meat mallet or rolling pin to pound each piece to about 1/4-inch thickness.
+Slice the chicken breast into thin even pieces.
+Then pound each piece with a mallet or rolling pin to about ¼-inch thickness.

 Step 2: Setting Up a Breading Station

-Set up three shallow bowls: one with flour, one with beaten eggs, and one with breadcrumbs mixed with optional seasonings and Parmesan cheese.
+Get three bowls ready: one with flour, one with beaten eggs, one with breadcrumbs plus any seasonings and Parmesan.

 Step 3: Dredging in Flour